- How does COMPASS benefit your school?

 - Distribute a questionnaire link to the online questionnaire that students complete either individually at home or through teachers during class time.

-- Send out reminder emails to students during the two-week time frame of data collection.
+- Send out a reminder email to students during the two-week time frame of data collection.

 - Materials and clear instructions will be provided to school administration by COMPASS staff.